-Hey, your best friend Sara here.
-Remember the adorable song from The Lion King, where Simba says he ‘just can’t wait to be king!’
+Hey, remember the adorable song from The Lion King, where Simba says he ‘just can’t wait to be king!’
 I think he speaks for all of us when he dreams of a time when no one will tell him to do this and do that.

 So why do all kids dream of growing older?
 Find out in this wonderful write up by Karishma Mehra, a counseling psychologist, family therapist and a parenting coach.

 ‘I want to grow up fast!
 I can’t wait to be an adult!’